alanmaizon/Software-Development/Week6/README.md

 if else D(mark<=40&&mark>20),
 if else F(mark<=20&&mark>=0)

-Take the previously created number guessing game application and make it so that a user has 3 turns
+Take the previously created number guessing game application`RandomApp.java` and make it so that a user has 3 turns
 Bonus: The loop should stop if the user gets the correct answer
 Bonus: The game should alter the random number each turn